TL;DR

 For businesses and individuals alike, using carbon credits starts with a commitment to measure and reduce emissions first.
 Carbon credits are not a license to pollute—they are a tool to compensate for unavoidable emissions while supporting climate solutions elsewhere.

-The process begins by calculating your carbon footprint using platforms like CoolClimate or ClimatePartner.
+The process begins by calculating your carbon footprint using platforms like Regreener or ClimatePartner.
 Once you know your emissions, you can reduce them through efficiency improvements, renewable energy use, low-carbon transport, and more.

 For the portion of emissions you cannot eliminate immediately, you can purchase carbon credits.
 Look for projects that are certified by credible standards like Verra, Gold Standard, Puro.Earth, or the Climate Action Reserve.
 Platforms such as Regreener, Pachama, or Carbonfuture allow you to select credits based on geography, impact type, and co-benefits.

-Once purchased, credits should be retired in your name to ensure their exclusivity.
+Once you purchase credits, you should retire them in your name to ensure their exclusivity.
 You’ll usually receive a retirement certificate with a serial number and registry link.
 This certificate can be used in sustainability reports, ESG disclosures, or climate claims.

 If you’re a business, be transparent about your use of carbon credits.
-Many leading organizations follow best practices such as the Oxford Offsetting Principles or align with initiatives like the Science Based Targets initiative (SBTi), which emphasizes offsetting only residual emissions.
+For example, Vandebron lets businesses offset their gas usage by selecting certified carbon credit projects, giving them direct choice over verified initiatives they support.
+Many top organizations use best practices like the Oxford Offsetting Principles.
+They also support initiatives like the Science Based Targets initiative (SBTi).
+This initiative focuses on offsetting only leftover emissions.

 Quality, risks, and evolving standards